anatomij/anatomij/_posts/2016-05-03-Hot-to-use-Passport.js.markdown

 }
 ```

-Below is a visual representation of what the functions achieve.
+Below is a visual representation of what these methods achieve.

 ``` ruby